Tharun5/CP/Number Theory/ModularArithmetic.md

 Existence Rule
 	-	The inverse of a (mod M) exists only if:<br>
 gcd(a, M) = 1 &emsp;

-i.e., a and M are coprime.
+i.e., a and M are co-prime or relatively prime.

 ⸻